How to Connect Solar PV to Your Domestic Electrical Supply?

 Always make sure everything is off when you're connecting the panels.
 This is to avoid any accidents with electricity.

-Common Pitfalls in Solar Panel Mounting and How to Avoid Them
+How to Avoid Common Pitfalls in Solar Panel Mounting?

 Putting up solar panels is a big part of setting up your Solar PV System.
 Here's what you need to keep in mind for mounting and staying safe: